 But catamarans look good on the market, and there is a great demand for them, so if you paid a lot of money for a catamaran and now you think you cannot handle it, you can sell it very fast.

 Even better, it’s always an elegant solution to put it in rent.
 It will pay out its value in no time because there’s always clientele who wants to rent a catamaran.

 Of course, you can do the same with the sailboat.
 Perhaps rent is the most elegant solution of them all because you can enjoy sailing without worries about maintenance.

-Who is the winner – sailboat or catamaran?
+Who is the winner – the sailboat or the catamaran?

-In the world of navigation, there are often conflicting opinions about which is better, sailboat or catamaran.
+In the world of navigation, there are often conflicting opinions about which is better, a sailboat or a catamaran.